 Conure parrots are omnivores.
-They predominantly eat seeds, nuts, fruits, berries, and vegetation, but according to VCA Hospitals, they also eat insects and their larva.
-For a conure pet, 60-70% of its diet should be specialized pellets.
-Fresh vegetables, fruits, and a small number of seeds should make up the rest.
-For vegetables and fruit, conures love:
+They eat pellets, seeds, nuts, fruits, berries, and vegetation.
+According to VCA Hospitals, they also eat insects and their larva.

 - Vitamin K

-By adding certain foods to its diet, like soy oil and fish meal, you can combat this.
+You can combat this by adding certain foods to its diet, like soy oil and fish meal.

 You should give the conure clean, fresh, filtered water without any chlorine in it.
-Its water bowl should be constantly available for the bird to drink from at its leisure.
-Be sure to change it every day, as bacteria can grow in stagnant water more easily.
-Likewise, because conures are messy eaters, they could muddle up a water bowl in short order.
+Its water bowl should always be available to drink from at its leisure.

 How To Feed A Conure Parrot

-Otherwise, the conure may start overeating.
+Otherwise, a conure may start overeating.
 In the wild, parrots don’t always find food each day.
-To help avoid starvation, they overeat to build up fat stores for lean times.
+To avoid starvation, they overeat to build up fat stores for lean times.

-Treats should only compose 10% or less of the conure’s diet.
-Even when you’re training the conure to do tricks or talk, be sparing with the treats or break them in half to stretch out how long they live.
+Treats should only compose 5% or less of a conure’s diet.
+Even when you’re training them to perform tricks or talk, offer any treats sparingly.

 What Size Cage For A Conure Parrot?

 The bars on the cage should be no more than a ½ inch to ¾ inch apart.
-Otherwise, the parrot may sneak out by squeezing in between.
-The cage should also have horizontal bars, so your parrot can perch on them.
+Otherwise, your conure may squeeze in between.
+The cage should have horizontal bars, so your conure can perch on them.

-You should not leave a parrot in its cage constantly.
+You shouldn’t leave a parrot in its cage constantly.
 It still needs to be brought out, allowed to fly around, and encouraged to play.
-The cage will be a place to stay when it cannot be allowed out or when it’s sleeping.
-Here are extra factors to consider, so the cage is a cozy hideaway for your bird:

 The habitat should be set up off the floor.
-Dust, hair, or other debris might get kicked into the bird’s cage otherwise.
-This also keeps other pets from harassing the bird.
+Dust, hair, or other debris might get into the cage otherwise.
+An elevated position also prevents other pets from harassing your conure.

-Ensure the cage is placed somewhere well-lit and away from drafts, so the conure doesn’t get lonely or cold.
-It’s also wise to place the cage away from the kitchen, as smoke and grease are not to a parrot’s liking.
+Ensure that the cage is placed somewhere well-lit and away from drafts so that it doesn’t get lonely or cold.
+Keep the cage away from the kitchen, as smoke and non-stick cookware (Teflon) can cause respiratory problems.